“What exactly is Occupational Therapy?”

 To many people, the term “occupation” is synonymous with “job.”
 Because of this, they assume that jobs are the focus of OT.
 To OTs, however, an “occupation” is anything that occupies your time throughout the day.
 This includes performing your job duties, taking care of a child or pet, participating in a sport or hobby, or even brushing your teeth!
 Occupational Therapists help people regain the necessary physical, cognitive and social skills to participate in all the “occupations” that are meaningful to them2.

-FACT: Occupational Therapy is a diverse profession with a long history, celebrating its 100-year anniversary this year.1
+FACT: Occupational Therapy is a diverse profession with a long history.
+OT Celebrated its 100th birthday in 2017.1

 OTs work with people of all ages in various settings such as hospitals, inpatient rehab, outpatient centers and even in homes.
 OTs treat many different populations and specialties, including pediatrics, hand therapy, stroke rehab, spinal cord injury and workplace injury prevention and rehabilitation.
 With OT, there is never a shortage of variety!
 This year, OT is celebrating its 100th birthday.
 In the last century, the OT industry has grown to include more than 213,000 practitioners focused on helping clients regain independence and participate in their “occupations.”1 Next time you see an OT, wish them a Happy 100th Birthday!